Malayalam literature: Modern prose literature

 Contemporary Malayalam poetry deals with social, political, and economic life context.
 The tendency of the modern poetry is often towards political radicalism.
 Nineteenth century was not a very creative period for Malayalam literature (except towards the end) from the point of view of imaginative writing.
 The modern Malayalam grammar is based on the book Kerala Panineeyam written by A. R. Raja Raja Varma in the late 19th century CE.
 But the foundations for the great renaissance that began at the end of the century were laid during this period.
-The establishment of colleges for imparting English education, the translation of the Bible and other religious works, the compilation of dictionaries and grammars, the formation of the text book committee, the growth of printing presses, the starting of newspapers and periodicals, the introduction of science and technology, the beginning of industrialization and the awakening of social and political consciousness: these constitute the giant strides towards modernisation.
+The establishment of colleges for imparting English education, the translation of the Bible and other religious works, the compilation of dictionaries and grammars, the formation of the text book committee, the growth of printing presses, the starting of newspapers and periodicals, the introduction of science and technology, the beginning of industrialisation and the awakening of social and political consciousness: these constitute the giant strides towards modernisation.
 Like his predecessors Swathi Thirunal and Uthram Thirunal, Ayilyam Thirunal (1832–1880) and Visakham Thirunal (1837–1885) were great patrons of letters and were themselves talented writers.
 Christian missionaries Benjamin Bailey (1805–1871), Joseph Peet, Richard Collins and George Mathen (1819–1870) were responsible for many works on Malayalam language based on western models.
 Perhaps the most important of these missionaries was Herman Gundert (1814–1893).
 Born in Stuttgart in Germany and educated at Tübingen and Switzerland, Gundert came to India in 1836.
 He wrote over twenty books in Malayalam, the most important of which are A Malayalam-English Dictionary, A Grammar of Malayalam, Keralappazhama and Pazhamcholmala.
 The first authoritative grammar of Malayalam was also Gundert's contribution (1851).
 This led to the production of a number of grammatical works in Malayalam.
 Vaikkam Patchu Moothathu (1814–1883) published his Grammar of Malayalam in 1876, Kerala Kaumudi by Kovunni Nedungadi (1831–1889) came out in 1878.
 This was soon followed by the first history of the language by P. Govinda Pillai (1849–1897) published in 1881.
 The first work on rhetoric in Malayalam on the European model was brought out by Father Gerad under the title Alankara Sastram in the same year.
 By the end of the 19th century two different traditions could be clearly distinguished in Malayalam literature: the western school and the oriental or traditionalist school.
 Writers such as Kerala Varma Valiya Koyithampuran represent the confluence of these two major traditions.
 His major works include Mayurasandesam (Peacock Message) and the translations of Kalidasa's Abhijñānaśākuntalam (which got him the title of Kerala Kalidasa), and of Von Limburg Brower's Akbar.
 Meanwhile, many literary magazines were established to encourage all kinds of writers and writings, such as C. P. Achutha Menon's Vidyavinodini, Kandathil Varghese Mappillai's Bhashaposhini and Appan Thampuran's Rasikaranjini.